-With the world’s urban population slated to increase by nearly 60 percent between now and 2050, more cities will be challenged to provide good and affordable homes and vibrant neighbourhoods for their residents.
-Here’s a look at how four cities that are named Special Mentions in the 2018 Lee Kuan Yew World City Prize – Hamburg, Surabaya, Kazan and Tokyo – developed brownfields, improved informal settlements, updated estates and invested in infrastructure to stay ahead of their residents’ needs.
+With increasing urban population, more cities will be challenged to provide good and affordable homes, and vibrant neighbourhoods for their residents.
+We look at how the four 2018 Special Mentions – Hamburg, Surabaya, Kazan and Tokyo – developed brownfields, improved informal settlements, updated estates, and invested in infrastructure to stay ahead of their residents’ needs.

 By 2050, about 6.7 billion people will live in cities, up from 4.2 billion people now, according to the latest world urbanisation report by the United Nations (UN).
 In fact, one in eight people already lives in a megacity with more than 10 million inhabitants.